INFORMATION FOR TRAVELERS

 2.4.
 If a person who is ill or injured abroad was not insured before going abroad, he/she will normally have to reimburse all medical expenses abroad on his/her own.
 In the event of the death of such a person, all expenses shall be borne by his family or relatives.

 3.2.
-If the country of destination has not established a visa-free regime, entry must be subject to a visa.
-Up-to-date information on the rules and procedures for obtaining a visa can be obtained from the embassy of the respective country (contact details of the embassies can be found on the website of the Ministry of Foreign Affairs of the Republic of Latvia http://www.am.gov.lv/lv/vestniecibas-parstavniecibas/).
+If the destination country has not established a visa-free regime, the traveler must have a valid visa upon entering the country.
+Up-to-date information on visa application rules can be obtained from the embassy of a specific country (contact details of embassies can be found on the website of the Ministry of Foreign Affairs of the Republic of Estonia: https://vm.ee/konsulaar-viisa-ja-reisiinfo/eesti-vabarigii-valisesinused).

 3.3.
-During the travel season, visa procedures and other requirements may change – you should contact the travel agency or the embassy or consulate of the country of destination for up-to-date information.
+Visa requirements may change during the travel period - for updated information, you should contact a travel agency or the embassy or consulate of the destination country.

 3.4.
-Please note that obtaining a visa may take up to 3 weeks in some cases.
+Please note that it may take up to 3 weeks in some cases to obtain a visa.

 4. Pregnant women